 Do these and numerous other cases of government employee credit card fraud spell the end of the p-card program?
 Tina M. Borger, CPPO, director of research and technical resources for the National Institute of Governmental Purchasing Inc., doesn’t believe so.
-(See 5 ways small business owners can prevent employee credit card abuse )
+(See Handling employee abuse of business credit card )

 “According to the 2007 Benchmark survey results, 70 percent of NIGP agency members have p-card programs.
 We have not resurveyed our members since the GAO study was released, but it is unlikely that public agencies discontinued these successful programs on the basis of the GAO study or problems within other programs,” says Borger, who has more than 30 years experience in public procurement, and calls herself a “strong believer in the value of p-card programs when properly implemented.”